-More than $5 million has been hijacked from Kokoda trekkers by unaccountable Australian and PNG bureaucrats over the past decade.
+More than $5 million has been hijacked from Kokoda trekkers by unaccountable government agencies over the past decade.
 This money had been paid in good faith to meet their basic needs in the form of adequate campsites and a safe trail.
 The fees were also meant to provide for shared community benefits for villagers along the trail.

 In the meantime local PNG carriers continue to be overloaded, underpaid and poorly equipped.
 Local campsite owners are continually short-changed while villagers have been reduced to the status of spectators to a passing parade of trekkers.

 The wartime significance of the Kokoda Trail continues to be ignored by DFAT officials who refuse to engage an accredited military heritage architect to develop a Master Plan to honour and interpret the Kokoda campaign.
 They seem to cling to a misguided belief that people want to trek Kokoda to have an ‘environmental levitation’ and refuse to acknowledge that it is a significant wartime historical pilgrimage.

 A DFAT official from their Kokoda Initiative recently informed a perplexed trekkers forum that ‘in one of the fallen old trees at Myola a scientist discovered over 200 types of fungus growing in its trunk.
 This was recorded in the Guinness Book of Records’.

 He made no mention of the desecration of the historic moss-covered mortar position which lay untouched at Lake Myola for 60 years – the desecration was funded by the Kokoda Initiative!

 The recent review of the Kokoda Trail management system ordered by former Prime Minister Peter O’Neill has been cleverly hijacked by the Kokoda Initiative – the same organisation that created the dysfunctional organization during the period 2008-2012!